-The Times Square set was built about 20% scaled down from the original.
-For this and most other New York sets, only the first story was built in full scale.
-The rest of the scenes were added digitally.
-Streets were also extended using digital effects, and the number of pedestrians and cars were doubled or even tripled in large scenes, using the same process applied to the battle scenes in the Lord of the Rings films.
+The Times Square set was built about twenty percent scaled down from the original.
+For this and most other New York City sets, only the first story was built in full scale.
+The rest of the stories were added digitally.
+Streets were also extended using digital effects, and the number of pedestrians and cars were doubled, or even tripled in large scenes, using the same process applied to the battle scenes in the Lord of the Rings films.

 During production, Peter Jackson hosted a video production diary, made specifically for the fan website, kongisking.net.
-Diary "entries", posted every 2-3 days, were created by the same company responsible for the Lord Of The Rings DVD sets and gave an exclusive look at the production of the film, with other cast and crew members often acting as "guides".
-Eventually visitors to the website were invited to email in questions to potentially be answered in future videos.
+Diary "entries", posted every two to three days, were created by the same company responsible for the Lord Of The Rings DVD sets, and gave an exclusive look at the production of the film, with other cast and crew members often acting as "guides".
+Eventually visitors to the website were invited to e-mail in questions to potentially be answered in future videos.

 Peter Jackson likes to shoot animatics in pre-viz for most of his big action sequences.
 Before the film started shooting, he screened the animatic for his cast and crew, most of whom were in tears at the end of this screening.

-One of the Times Square shop signs reads "Joseph Berlinger & Co.
+(At around two hours and thirty-five minutes) One of the Times Square shop signs reads "Joseph Berlinger & Co.
 Silks."
-This is a reference to Joe Berlinger, who co-directed three documentaries about the West Memphis 3, a trio of teenagers who were falsely imprisoned for over a decade for a murder they did not commit.
-While they were jailed, King Kong director Peter Jackson was one of the most prominent celebrity activists fighting for the release of the 3 teens.
+This is a reference to Joe Berlinger, who co-directed three documentaries about the West Memphis 3, a trio of teenagers who were falsely imprisoned, for over a decade, for a murder they did not commit.
+While they were jailed, Peter Jackson was one of the most prominent celebrity activists fighting for the release of the three teens.